-To revoke an existing Individual ACR Management Events Subscription, the EAS shall send a HTTP DELETE message to the EES targeting the "Individual ACR Management Events Subscription" resource as specified in clause 8.7.2.3.3.3.
-Upon receiving the HTTP DELETE request, the EES shall:
+To delete an existing "Individual ACR Management Events Subscription", the EAS shall send a HTTP DELETE request message to the EES targeting the concerned "Individual ACR Management Events Subscription" resource as specified in clause 8.7.2.3.3.3.
+Upon receiving the HTTP DELETE request:

-1. verify the identity of the EAS and check if the EAS is authorized to revoke the data session between AC and EAS with a specific QoS;
+1. the EES shall verify the identity of the EAS and check if the EAS is authorized to delete the concerned ACR Management Events Subscription;

-2. if the EAS is authorized and the resource exists, then the EES shall interact with the 3GPP network to delete the associated Subscription.
+2. if the EAS is authorized and the resource exists, then the EES may interact with the 3GPP network to delete the associated Subscription(s), if needed; and

+NOTE: The EES can keep the existing subscription(s) with the 3GPP network, e.g. if they are useful for other existing ACR Management Events subscriptions from other EASs.

-3. upon receipt of successful response from 3GPP network, delete the Individual ACR Management Events Subscription; and return "204 No Content" message to the EAS, indicating the successful removal.
+3. upon successful processing of the request and the receipt of a successful response from 3GPP network, if needed as per step 2 above, the EES shall delete the Individual ACR Management Events Subscription; and respond with an HTTP "204 No Content" status code to the EAS, indicating the successful deletion of the concerned "Individual ACR Management Events Subscription" resource.